RFL Women's Championship: Proposed expansion and 2023 "Super Leagues"

 The original plan for the competition had teams divided into four geographical groups with each group having a maximum of eight teams as the competition grows.
-Winners of each group enter a playoffs draw with the winners being the season's champion.
+Winners of each group enter a playoff draw with the winners being the season's champion.
 The champion would also enter a promotion play-off with the last placed team in the Super League for possible promotion, similar to the Million Pound Game.